+86-159 9860 6917

 +86-400-8266163-44899

 Landfills are crucial in managing waste, but their construction and maintenance involve complex engineering to prevent environmental contamination.
-Geotextiles, a type of geosynthetic material, are integral to modern landfill design and operation.
+Geotextile, a type of geosynthetic material, is integral to modern landfill design and operation.
 They serve multiple purposes, from enhancing stability to protecting the environment.
 Geotextiles are commonly used as filters to prevent adjacent fine-grained soils from entering and clogging geonet or aggregate drainage layers placed above the geomembrane to collect surface seepage water.

 What is the role of geotextiles in landfills?